hanbingyan/equitrans/README.md

 plans.
 Variables `bench_zero` should be the same as in Step 2.
 4. Figures and tables are obtained by `Results_Figs_Tables.ipynb` and `Descriptive_Statistics.ipynb`.

+## Cobb-Douglas
+It contains code for the model following Gabaix and Landier (2008).